Key Takeaways

 Enhancing the Parasympathetic Nervous System

 The parasympathetic nervous system is part of the autonomic nervous system, which regulates involuntary bodily functions.
-Cold therapy can activate the parasympathetic nervous system by triggering the diving reflex, also known as cold shock response.
-When you
+Using a home cold plunge system can activate the parasympathetic nervous system by triggering the diving reflex, also known as cold shock response.

-Immerse yourself in cold water, the parasympathetic nervous system is prompted as a protective procedure to maintain homeostasis and preserve energy.
+When you immerse yourself in cold water, the parasympathetic nervous system works as a protective procedure to maintain homeostasis and preserve energy.
 Studies have revealed that ice bathing after a workout can alleviate the decline in parasympathetic activity, improving sleep quality.

 Increasing Slow-Wave Sleep